Best Dropbox alternatives compared

 Online backups automatically create copies of selected files and folders, or even entire workstations and servers.
 These copies will not be affected by any damage or infected by malware like the original might be.
 So, whatever happens to your data, you can always restore it from your backup.
 Here are two backup solutions you may want to consider adding to your online storage.

 Want to keep all your sensitive data stored in a safe place?
-MyBackup from IONOS lets you regularly auto-backup your data to the cloud.
+MyDefender from IONOS lets you regularly auto-backup your data to the cloud.
 Once set up, data is transferred to the cloud at set intervals from any device: desktop computers (Windows, macOS) and mobile devices (Android, iOS) can be backed up with this Dropbox alternative.
-MyBackup is not a free solution.
+MyDefender is not a free solution.
 Users pay at least $1 a month for 10 GB storage space.
 This can be expanded up to 500 GB.

 Besides intuitive usage, IONOS places great emphasis on security: all data are 256-bit AES encrypted and are stored in ISO-certified data centers.
-MyBackup also comes with anti-ransomware technology which helps you to avoid accidentally adding infected data.
+MyDefender also comes with anti-ransomware technology which helps you to avoid accidentally adding infected data.

 |Data available from anywhere and any device||No free edition available|